-‘A matter of life and death of crores’: SC pulls up Punjab for failing to curb stubble burning
+Supreme Court pulls up states for failing to curb crop burning, gives them seven days to buy stubble

 The judges tore into the chief secretary of Punjab when he said the Centre was responsible for purchasing the stubble from farmers.
 The court said the time had come to punish officers.
 “Again you are passing the buck,” said Mishra.
 “Why are you chief secretary if you cannot do anything?
 We will suspend you from here only, you won’t be able to work even for a single day.
 What is this?”

-The court asked Punjab and Haryana to make a plan to purchase stubble, ensure it is not burnt anymore, and make the entire state administration responsible to combat air pollution.
+The court asked Punjab, Haryana and Uttar Pradesh to formulate a plan to purchase stubble, ensure it is not burnt anymore, and make the entire state administration responsible to combat air pollution.
 “If you don’t have the funds, tell us we will provide for the fund.
 Don’t think about the funds right now,” Mishra said.

 When the Punjab chief secretary gave an outline of the funds required to incentivise farmers not to burn the stubble, and said the state had a lot of debt, the judge was furious.
 “You are the administrative head of a state,” Mishra said.
 “You should say that you are willing to take action.
 If you cannot provide the funds, you should vacate the chair.
 This shows lack of willpower.”

-The court told the Punjab bureaucrat that the state was not bankrupt.
+The court told the bureaucrat from Punjab that the state was not bankrupt.
 “You are running a government but don’t have money for poor farmers?
 If you are not diverting funds, don’t think courts are powerless.”

+Mishra told the chief secretary of Haryana to “mobilise the entire machinery” over the next week and “spend as much money as required” to purchase stubble.
+“Precious time is being lost as regards preparing the field for the next crop.”

+When the bureaucrat said gram sabha meetings were being held to sensitise villagers about the harm caused by crop burning, Mishra said: “Sensitising is happening now?
+You are worse than Punjab..they sensitised starting January, you are doing it now.”